springernature/frontend-playbook/practices/code-review.md

 ## What about GitHub's pull request reviews?

-(https://help.github.com/articles/about-pull-request-reviews/)[GitHub's pull request reviews] programatically block merging of the code unless it has been formally reviewed.
-This feature may or may not be enabled on a repository, at the discretion of the product team.
+[GitHub's pull request reviews feature](https://help.github.com/articles/about-pull-request-reviews/) programatically blocks merging of the code until it has been reviewed.
+This feature may or may not be enabled on a repository, at the discretion of the individual team.

 ## What to look out for